Chicago Hit & Run Accident Attorneys

 While you are wondering whether your insurance company will pay for the hit-and-run accident, you might also be concerned about the length of time this may take.
 With medical bills mounting and everyday expenses piling up while you are out of work, the aftermath of an unexpected accident can be extremely stressful.

-Unfortunately, there is no set time for how long hit-and-run claims take.
+Unfortunately, there is no set time for how long hit and run claims take in Illinois.
 Instead, many factors play a role in the length of a given claim, from how much auto insurance coverage you have to how willing your insurance company is to settle your claim.
 Generally speaking, settling a hit-and-run claim can take anywhere from 30 days to 6 months; if your case goes to trial, it may take as much as 2 years.

 Here are some important deadlines you should know when pursuing your hit-and-run case: